T4EU-Rev4/loco/README.md

 # loco
-Modules located at the loco to communicate with the showcase controller an the wagons
+Modules located at the loco to communicate with the showcase controller an the wagons.
+See Logo_01 for the actual implementation of the ESP inside the loco.

 ## Test_MQTT_1